 We selected the Black-Scholes-Merton option-pricing model as the most appropriate fair value method for our option awards.
-The fair value of restricted stock units ("RSU") and performance stock units ("PSU") is based on the closing market value of the underlying shares at the date of grant.
+The fair value of restricted stock units ("RSUs") and performance stock units ("PSUs") without market conditions, is based on the closing market value of the underlying shares at the date of grant.
+For PSUs subject to market conditions, we use a Monte Carlo simulation model, which utilizes multiple inputs to estimate payout level and the probability that market conditions will be achieved.

-The option-pricing model requires a number of assumptions, of which the most significant are the expected share price volatility and the expected option term.
+The option-pricing and Monte Carlo models require a number of assumptions, of which the most significant are the expected share price volatility and the expected option term.
 We recognize forfeitures of equity-based awards as they occur.

-Goodwill and other Intangible Assets
+Goodwill and Other Intangible Assets